 Gregory Polites, MD

-Dr. Polites received his bachelor’s degree from Washington University in St. Louis and his medical degree from the University of Illinois College of Medicine in Chicago.
-After completing his residency in emergency medicine at Barnes-Jewish Hospital, he joined the full-time faculty of the School of Medicine, where he has been very active in medical education at the undergraduate, medical school and postgraduate levels.
-His clinical interests within emergency medicine are in the areas of trauma and critical care.
+Dr. Gregory Polites is associate professor of emergency medicine and chair of the central subcommittee on the Committee on Admissions for the School of Medicine.
+A native of the St. Louis metro area, he earned is undergraduate degree at Washington University in St. Louis and his medical degree from the University of Illinois College of Medicine in Chicago.
+After completing his residency in emergency medicine at Barnes-Jewish Hospital, he joined the full-time faculty of the School of Medicine where he has held several educational leadership positions at the premedical, medical, and postgraduate levels.
+His clinical interests within in emergency medicine are in the areas of trauma and critical care.

 Dr. Polites serves as the co-chair of the Barnes-Jewish Hospital Code/ACT committee, is an oral board examiner for the American Board of Emergency Medicine and has served as a team leader and judge for regional and national CPC conferences in emergency medicine.